Ararder/Arvid-Harder/content/post/2020-05-26-excess-deaths-in-sweden.markdown

 # Conclusions

 The excess mortality for Stockholm is quite large.
 Between the time period March 11th to May 8th, approximately 2100 more people died compared to the same time period in 2019.
-This corresponds to an increase 86%.
-However - there is good news, with a peak halfway though April, and a steady decrease of excess deaths since then.
+This corresponds to an increase of 86%.
+However, there is good news as the excess mortality seems to have peaked in the middle of April and has been on a steady trajectory downwards since then.

 Other counties also show evidence of excess mortality, with Sörmland at an increase of 51% percent, and Dalarna at 46%.
 This highlights how affected Stockholm has been compared to other counties.
 For the four largest counties outside of Stockholm, the excess mortality is not at all as large as the other counties discussed.
 This is both good and bad news, depending on what strategy Sweden takes going forward.
 These results would indicate that some regions have not been hit hard at all, opening up the possibility of completely suppresing COVID-19.
 However, if Sweden decides to pursue a herd-immunity strategy for the whole country, some counties have the brunt of the epidemic in front of them.